-Abstract.
+Abstract

-Unusually high power loads on the Beryllium limiter caused by Neutral Beam re-ionisation, and much cooler divertor target surfaces were observed during the recent JET tritium campaign.
+Unusually high power loads on the beryllium limiter caused by neutral beam re-ionisation, and much cooler divertor target surfaces were observed during the recent JET tokamak tritium campaign.
 As both phenomena are driven by scrape-off layer (SOL) physics, the SOL features of 72 tritium H-mode discharges and their deuterium references have been studied.

-The majority (70) of tritium H-mode discharges had usual exponentially decaying SOL profiles.
-The tritium plasmas are observed to have increased separatrix density and collisionality than their deuterium references.
-This is associated with $\approx 2 - 3$ times broader SOL width for both density and temperature profiles.
-This is consistent with previous observation in highly collisional deuterium H-mode plasma on AUG [Sun, PPCF, 2015] and interpreted as high collisionality enhancing cross-field transport across the separatrix and resulting in broadening of near SOL above a critical value.
-The other two tritium H-mode discharges had near flat SOL density profiles, similar to the so-called 'density shoulder formation' observed in L-mode plasma.
-The SOL collisionality of these two pulses lies within the range of T pulses without density shoulder formation.
-This supports the conclusion of previous studies [Vianello, NF, 2017; Wynn, NF, 2018] that increased collisionality is not sufficient for the formation of a
+The majority (70) of tritium H-mode discharges had exponentially decaying SOL profiles.
+The tritium plasmas are observed to have increased separatrix density and collisionality compared to their deuterium references.
+This is associated with $\approx 2-3$ times broader SOL width for both density and temperature profiles.
+This is consistent with previous observations in highly collisional deuterium H-mode plasma on the ASDEX Upgrade tokamak (Sun et al 2015 Plasma ther distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI.